|Nutritional Guidelines (per serving)|

 - 1 dash freshly-ground black pepper (to taste)

 - 1/3 cup/80 ml light cream

-Saute until the shallot is softened and transparent, 3-4 minutes.
+Saute until the shallot is softened and transparent, 3 to 4 minutes.

-Add the cubed or shredded turkey and the peas and continue cooking for 3-4 minutes (longer if the peas were frozen or uncooked).
+Add the cubed or shredded turkey and the peas and continue cooking for 3 to 4 minutes (longer if the peas were frozen or uncooked).
 Season to taste with salt and pepper, remove from heat, and set aside to cool.

 When the turkey-and-pea mixture has cooled enough to avoid curdling the eggs, stir it into the eggs and cream and mix well.

-Transfer the egg-and-turkey mixture into the tart pan and transfer the pan to the oven.
+Transfer the egg-and-turkey mixture into the tart pan and put the pan to the oven.

 Bake for about 30 minutes or until the top is golden brown and the center is firm.